Eastern Cambridge/Kendall Square Open Space Study

 - Point Park at Main Street and Broadway

-The City, through the Community Development Department, will be starting a public process to explore ways to integrate these new spaces into the existing open space system in Kendall Square and eastern Cambridge and provide a network of well connected, managed and programmed parks and open spaces that serve a variety of users, and provide a range of experiences and environments.
+The City, through the Community Development Department, has begun a public process to explore ways to integrate these new spaces into the existing open space system in Kendall Square and eastern Cambridge and provide a network of well connected, managed and programmed parks and open spaces that serve a variety of users, and provide a range of experiences and environments.

 This process will build on the vision and concepts that were established by the Kendall Square Advisory Committee as part of the Kendall Square Central Square (K2C2) Planning Study and will help determine the character and role of both existing and proposed open spaces in the area.
 Recommendations produced at the completion of this study will guide the design process for each individual open space location.